L-Briand/kblog/README.md

 # ![kblog Logo](logo.png) KBlog

 A simple blog software using kotlin ktor with markdown and templating.

-It uses only `.md` files and static files for content.
+This software is in a really early stage, the goal is to provide a basic blog like site with only a file tree, markdown files and templates.
+It as many caveats and is no more than a proof of concept that I personally use for myself.
+However, the code isn't too complicated for the kotlin fox out there, take a look for yourself and feel free to contribute !

 ## How to build

 You need to have a working `1.8+` jre environment.
-In root directory :
+Clone the repository and execute in root project directory :

 ```bash
 ./gradlew build